emacs-mirror/emacs/mps/manual/source/topic/plinth.rst

 The plinth
 ==========

+From //info.ravenbrook.com/project/mps/doc/2002-06-18/obsolete-mminfo/mmdoc/doc/mps/ref-man/concepts/index.html

+A program module providing the MPS with all the support it needs from the execution environment.
+Mainly this includes simple I/O facilities to support debugging.

+The plinth is provided by the client application; however, a sample implementation of the plinth using standard ANSI C library facilities is included with the MPS, and this is good enough for most applications.

 From //info.ravenbrook.com/project/mps/doc/2002-06-18/obsolete-mminfo/mmdoc/doc/mps/guide/interface/index.html

 To perform its various duties, the MPS needs very little external support.
 Indeed, there is a way of using it so that it needs none at all, making it possible to use the MPS in embedded applications.
 There are two key components to this: the client arena and the plinth .
 This section concerns the plinth; for more information about the client arena, see mps_arena_class_cl in the Reference Manual.